 Rather than being contribution-based, SSI is means-based.
 It is specifically intended to help people with limited resources and income.
 That means a change in your income or assets could reduce or eliminate your SSI benefits.
 An inheritance could also affect eligibility for other federal benefits, such as the Medicaid healthcare insurance program.

 SSI Asset Limits

-Because these countable resource limits are so low, even a modest inheritance could put an SSI recipient over the threshold and cause benefits to be reduced or ended.
-No matter how small an inheritance is, SSI recipients are required to report it to Social Security within 10 days after the end of the month in which it was received.
+Since these countable resource limits are so low, even a modest inheritance could put an SSI recipient over the threshold and cause benefits to be reduced or ended.
+No matter how small the inheritance is, SSI recipients are required to report it to Social Security within 10 days after the end of the month in which it was received.